 - Best virtual or hybrid event

-The Awards website was launched last week, with nominations being made via an online discussion forum.
-This process will be held open for two weeks, with nominations closing on 18 January.
-From 19 January, we will enable online voting through to midnight GMT on 7 February.
-The awards will be announced at a Be2camp “unawards” event in London on Wednesday 9 February – a date selected to coincide with London Social Media Week.
+The Awards website was relaunched last week, and the nominations (via an online discussion forum) will remain open until early September.
+Online voting will then take place, before the awards are announced at a Be2camp “unawards” event in London on Wednesday 26 September – a date selected to coincide with London Social Media Week.

-Held at the Building Centre, the awards event will also include an ‘unconference’, ConstrucTALKs, featuring some thought-provoking industry speakers on the interfaces between construction and technology, social media and business.
+Held at the Building Centre, the awards event will also include BE2TALKs, a learning event featuring some thought-provoking industry speakers on the interfaces between construction and technology, social media and business.